vincemaina/blackspike-astro-landing-page/README.md

 We hope you find it useful!

-## Made by blackspike.com

-[blackspike design](https://www.blackspike.com) is a web design & development team specialising in Astro, Vue, Nuxt & Wordpress websites

 ## Live demo https://astro-theme.blackspike.com

 Theme and 3D images are all by <a href='https://www.blackspike.com'>blackspike</a> and licensed under <a href='https://creativecommons.org/licenses/by/4.0/'>CC BY 4.0</a>

+## Created by blackspike

+[blackspike design](https://www.blackspike.com) is a web design & development team specialising in Astro, Vue, Nuxt & Wordpress websites

 ## Astro 5 Features